wp-plugins/events-manager-extended/readme.txt

 = 3.3.4 =
 * Feature: added #_LATITUDE and #_LONGITUDE placeholders also for locations page
 * Feature: added #_IMAGEURL placeholder, returns just the url of the image
+* Feature: no event_id? then redir to 404
 * Bugfix: tinymce editor fix
 * Bugfix: some calendar js fixes
 * Bugfix: event #_NOTES and location #_DESCRIPTION placeholders must be replaced after the other placeholders, otherwise unwanted replacement in their content can take place